Treyten Lapcevich

-Treyten Lapcevich (born April 6, 2004) is a Canadian professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 15 Toyota Camry for Venturini Motorsports, and the No. 70 Camry for Nitro Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 02 Chevrolet Silverado RST for Young's Motorsports.
+Treyten Lapcevich (born April 6, 2004) is a Canadian professional stock car racing driver who currently competes in the zMAX CARS Tour, driving the No. 77 Chevrolet for Chad Bryant Racing in the Late Model Stock Tour, and the No. 30 Toyota for Rette Jones Racing in the Pro Late Model Tour.
+He previously competed in the ARCA Menards Series and NASCAR Craftsman Truck Series.
 He is the 2023 NASCAR Pinty's Series champion.

 Racing career

 Lapcevich made his Pinty’s Series debut at Sunset Speedway in 2020 as a substitute for Alex Tagliani in the No. 18 car.
 He would finish second in his debut.
 He would also run the second race at Sunset that season.

 Lapcevich would move to the No. 20 full-time in 2021.
 He would score seven top-tens along with five top-fives.
 His best finish of the season would come at the first race of three at Delaware Speedway with a second-place finish.
 He would earn his first career win in 2022 at Sunset Speedway in the NTN Ultimate Bearings 250.
 He would start second and lead two laps.
 He would win again at Ohsweken Speedway after passing his teammate Stewart Friesen in Turn 3 on the final lap.
 Lapevich took the lead on lap 49 and would lead for the rest of the race.
 Lapevich would score a career high with ten top-tens and seven top-fives in 2022.

 In 2023, Lapcevich won the season opener for the second year in a row at Sunset Speedway.
 He would win again for the second race in a row, this time at Canadian Tire Motorsport Park.
 He was running second on the final lap before making contact with Marc-Antoine Camirand.

 On March 3, 2025, it was announced that Lapcevich would make his ARCA Menards Series debut at Phoenix Raceway, driving the No. 15 Toyota for Venturini Motorsports.
 A few months later, it was announced that Lapcevich would drive for Nitro Motorsports at Berlin Raceway.
 He would earn his and the team's first ARCA win after starting from the pole.
+Several months later, he made his debut in the NASCAR Craftsman Truck Series, driving the No. 02 Chevrolet for Young's Motorsports.

 Personal life

-Treyten’s older brother, Cayden was the 2016 NASCAR Pinty's Series champion and current crew chief in the ARCA Menards Series West for Bill McAnally Racing.
+Lapcevich’s older brother, Cayden was the 2016 NASCAR Pinty's Series champion and current crew chief in the ARCA Menards Series West for Bill McAnally Racing.
 Treyten’s father, Jeff was also a driver in both the CASCAR Super Series, CASCAR East, CASCAR West and NASCAR Pinty's Series.
 Jeff also raced in the Grand-Am Road Racing Series.